 Kyphosis is a spine abnormality where you develop a hunched back.
-If your back develops a painful hump, call a Coastal Spine office in Mount Laurel, Sewell, Galloway, Toms River, Vineland, or West Orange, New Jersey.
+If your back develops a painful hump, call a Coastal Spine office in Mount Laurel, Sewell, Galloway, Wall Township, Vineland, or West Orange, New Jersey.
 The practice’s highly knowledgeable orthopedic specialists offer conservative kyphosis care and surgery if your condition is severe.
 Call Coastal Spine today or book an appointment online to learn what’s causing your kyphosis and how to stop your back from hurting.

 What is kyphosis?